caktus/aws-web-stacks/README.rst

 Dokku
 -----

+When creating a Dokku stack, you may find it advantageous to upload your normal SSH public key to AWS, rather than using one that AWS generates.
+This way, you'll already be set up to deploy to your Dokku instance without needing to keep track of an extra SSH private key.

 The CloudFormation stack creation should not finish until Dokku is fully installed; `cfn-signal
 <http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-signal.html>`_ is used in the
 template to signal CloudFormation once the installation is complete.